kaskadi/action-generate-docs/docs/template.md

 The documentation generation for AWS Lambda layers is using the main `serverless.yml` configuration file.
 It extracts the meta data for all layers found in this file and generate its documentation based on those data.

 **Notes:**
+- **Warning:** if you are using environment variables inside of your `serverless.yml` file, you should also add those as an `env` for the step that generates the documentation (see action configuration above)
 - supports multi-layer
 - supports file referencing and Serverless variables resolution
 - won't reflect resolved values for references to CloudFormation resources via intrinsic functions (like `!GetAtt`, etc.)